palantirnet/search_api_federated_solr/docs/theme.md

 ### search-api-federated-solr-block-form.html.twig

 This template generates the search form that appears in the block.
-You may override it's elements by printing them individually.
+You may override its elements by printing them individually.
 When doing so, be sure to render the hidden form elements.